himanshu-setia/myKeystone/doc/source/architecture.rst

 There are a few main data types:

- * **User**: has account credentials, is associated with one or more projects or domains
+ * **User**: has account credentials, is associated with one or more projects or accounts
- * **Group**: a collection of users, is associated with one or more projects or domains
+ * **Group**: a collection of users, is associated with one or more projects or accounts
  * **Project**: unit of ownership in OpenStack, contains one or more users
- * **Domain**: unit of ownership in OpenStack, contains users, groups and projects
+ * **Account**: unit of ownership in OpenStack, contains users, groups and projects
  * **Role**: a first-class piece of metadata associated with many user-project pairs.
  * **Token**: identifying credential associated with a user or user and project
  * **Extras**: bucket of key-value metadata associated with a user-project pair.
  * **Rule**: describes a set of requirements for performing an action.

-While the general data model allows a many-to-many relationship between Users and Groups to Projects and Domains; the actual backend implementations take varying levels of advantage of that functionality.
+While the general data model allows a many-to-many relationship between Users and Groups to Projects and Accounts; the actual backend implementations take varying levels of advantage of that functionality.